Ticketmaster Defends Springsteen Concert Prices

-Fans hoping to see Springsteen performing alongside the E Street Band in the U.S. in 2023 were shocked when tickets for the upcoming concerts went on sale last week, with prices reaching as high as $5,000.
+Fans hoping to see Springsteen performing alongside the E Street Band in the United States in 2023 were floored when tickets for the upcoming concerts went on sale last week, with prices reaching as high as $5,000.
 This, the Independent reported, was part of the ticket-selling site's "dynamic pricing" in which prices for certain "platinum tickets" placed throughout each venue increase with demand.

 The outcry prompted Ticketmaster on Sunday to release statistics about costs and percentages for the dates that went on sale.
 The tickets that reached up to $5,000 only represented 11.2% of the overall tickets sold, with the remaining 88.2% of tickets being sold at fixed prices ranging from $59.50 to $399 before service fees, according to Variety.